 I joined the Department of Psychology at Yale University in 1999.
-I grew up in Canada (Saskatchewan), received my B.A. in Psychology from McGill University and my Ph.D in Cognitive Science from MIT.
+I grew up in Canada (Saskatchewan), receiving my B.A. in Psychology from McGill University and my Ph.D in Cognitive Science from MIT.
 Before coming to Yale, I was a faculty member at the University of Arizona—where I first set up my BabyLab and tested my very first infant.
 I’ve held appointments as a Visiting Professor at universities around the world, including University College London, Central European University in Budapest, Korea University in Seoul, University of California at Santa Barbara, University of Chicago, Tsinghua University in Beijing, and in 2020, Yale-National University of Singapore.

-I teach classes on early cognition, on the development of morality and bigotry, and on the mental lives of infants and animals.
-I do research on some of these topics and am deeply interested in all of them.
+I continue to write and teach classes on early cognition, the development of morality and bigotry, and the mental lives of infants and animals, topics in which I remain deeply interested.